-Although geopolitical instability has varied over time, climate change, competition for scarce resources, state fragility, and ideological conflicts all threaten to increase instability in the coming decades.
-This will have important implications for global trade, migration, governance and even population growth, as well as human wellbeing.
+Climate change, competition for resources, state fragility, and ideological polarisation pose threats to regional and global stability in the coming decades, with implications for global trade, migration, governance and human lives.

-While research suggests a long-term decline in interstate warfare and deaths from violence since the 1950s1, one in four people on the planet now live in fragile and conflict-affected states or territories 2.
-The actors in these conflicts are not clearly defined, but include individual acts of violence and terrorism, terrorist groups, warlords, mercenaries, militias and cartels.
+While research suggests a long-term decline in interstate warfare and deaths from violence since the 1950s1, one in four people now live in fragile and conflict-affected states or territories.2 The actors in these conflicts are not clearly defined, encompassing terrorist groups, warlords, mercenaries, militias, cartles and individuals.
 This makes resolution almost impossible to reach.
-Added to this, battles are no longer fought in conventional warzones alone, or even in civic contexts, but also in cyberspace.
+In addition, battles are no longer fought in conventional warzones, or even in civic contexts, but also in cyberspace.

 - Experts believe we are likely to see more system-level disruptions (e.g. attacks on oil pipes, power grids, IT networks and food supply) as a high-impact way of expressing dissent.

-Organisations need to identify and monitor their level of exposure to an increase in geopolitical insecurity and manage any risks.
-Strategic discussions about long-term resilience should consider not just the manifestation of geopolitical instability, but also the causes of it such as inequality and environmental change.
+- Organisations need to identify and monitor their level of exposure to an increase in geopolitical insecurity and manage any risks.
+Strategic discussions about long-term resilience should consider not just the manifestation of geopolitical instability, but also the causes of it - from inequality to environmental pressures.